Our lawyers represent victims who want to file an AFFF lawsuit in all 50 states.

 By the mid-1970s, 3M and several other major manufacturers of AFFF were already well aware that the PFAS chemicals in AFFF were toxic to the environment.
 By the early 1990s, these companies were also becoming aware that PFAS may have adverse health effects on humans, including increased cancer rates.

-Firefighting foam lawsuits are being filed around the country against these manufacturers.
-Hundreds of AFFF lawsuits have already been filed and those in federal court have already been consolidated into an MDL class action in South Carolina.
+Firefighting foam lawsuits are being filed nationwide against these manufacturers.
+Hundreds of AFFF lawsuits have already been filed, and those in federal court have already been consolidated into an MDL class action in South Carolina.
 An AFFF foam lawsuit will allege that 3M, DuPont, and other companies knowingly sold their AFFF products despite the known health risks.

 It is not just cancer victims who are bringing AFFF lawsuits.
 States are also bringing firefighting foam lawsuits.
-Most recently, North Carolina sued DuPont, Chemours, DuPont, 3M, and others alleging firefighting foam contains toxic chemicals causing groundwater contamination.
+Most recently, North Carolina sued DuPont, Chemours, 3M, and others, alleging that firefighting foam contains toxic chemicals causing groundwater contamination.

 Who Can File a Firefighting Foam Lawsuit?